rudojaksa/reward/README.md

 ### NAME
-reward - reward simulator
+reward - reward simulator for contextual bandits

 ### USAGE
        reward [OPTIONS] [TIMESTAMP] ACTION [CONTEXT]
        cat ACTIONS_FILE | reward [OPTIONS]

 ### DESCRIPTION
+Reward provides "most" simple simulation of stochastic reward for contextual bandits.

-Reward returns the simulated reward for suplied action.
+Reward returns the simulated reward for supplied action.
 It just chooses random value from the defined uniform distribution.
 Means of rewards provided for particular actions are linearly distributed.
 Context, if provided, defines further linear shift of these means.

-### ACTION
-The ACTION is the index number of the action chosen.

-### CONTEXT
-The CONTEXT is a space separated vector defining the context of given dimensionality.
+ACTION is the ID number of action to be rewarded.
+Optional CONTEXT is a space separated vector defining the context in which action was done.
+TIMESTAMP can be also provided optionally.

 ### ACTIONS_FILE
-Lines with space separated numbers.
+Actions file or a stream are just lines with space separated numbers.
 First is the the action number, followed by the context vector.
 Empty lines or hash comments are skipped.

 ### OPTIONS
              -h  This help.